 Brown and white bowls of soppressata, parmesan, pesto, crostini, and balsamic glaze on a tan counter.

-• Soppressata – this is a type of pork salami flavored with red wine, chilis, garlic, and black pepper.
-But the recipe can change depending on what region of Italy that it comes from.
+I used soppressata in this recipe which is a type of pork salami usually flavored with red wine, chilis, garlic, and black pepper.
 I like to get it fresh-sliced from the deli when I can find it.
-If you can’t get soppressata, use any salami you like!
+But if you can’t get soppressata, use any salami you like!

 Make the crostini